zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 ----------------------------------

 The domain has become extremely large so that neighbor bins cannot be used.
-Too many neighbor bins would need to be created to fill space Most likely, one or more atoms have been blown out of the simulation box to a great distance or a fix (like fix deform or a barostat) has excessively grown the simulation box.
+Too many neighbor bins would need to be created to fill space.
+Most likely, one or more atoms have been blown a great distance out of the simulation box or a fix (like fix deform or a barostat) has excessively grown the simulation box.

 .. _err0018: